Damba Ayusheev: Biography

-Damba Ayusheev was born on 1 September 1962 to Buryat Mongolian parents in Bursomon village, in the far east of the then Soviet Union, approximately 300 km north of Ulaanbaatar, the capital of Mongolia.
+Damba Ayusheev was born on 1 September 1962 to Buryat Mongolian parents in the village of Bursomon, in the far east of the then Soviet Union, approximately 300 km north of Ulaanbaatar, the capital of Mongolia.

 In 1980, Ayusheev graduated from Petrovsk-Zabaykalsky Pedagogical College.
 This led to employment as a teacher at Kukursk secondary school in Agin-Buryat Autonomous Okrug.

 In 1983, through the advocacy of the Aginsky Datsan (a 200 year old Buddhist monastery in the small town of Aginskoye in Siberia), Ayusheev entered Zanabazar Buddhist University in Ulan-Bator, Mongolia.
 He graduated in 1988 with qualification in Tibetan Medicine.
 From there, Ayusheev became curator (dean) of soviet students.
 He then served as Amchi Lama (a holistic carer) at Ivolginsky datsan in Russia's far east.

 In 1991, Ayusheev was appointed Shireete Lama (abbot) at Baldan Breybun datsan in the settlement of Murochi, Kyakhtinsky district, also in the Russian Far East.
 This datsan in Buryatia district was the first to be revived after the fall of the Soviet Union.
 Ayusheev oversaw the building of a new Tsogchen dugan on the site of one demolished in the 1930s.
 It was completed in two years.

 On 2 August 1995, Ayusheev became a member of the Council for Cooperation with Religious Associations under the Russian President and on 23 December 1998, he became a member of the Presidium of Interreligious Council of Russia.
 On 3 March 2004, Aysheev became a member of the Presidium of the Interreligious Council of the Commonwealth of Independent States (CIS).
 He is also Vice President of the Asian Buddhist Conference for Peace.